 \paragraph{Results.} Table~\ref{tab:comparison} presents the comprehensive benchmark comparison including ablation studies.
 AutoNeural achieves an average score of 60.75 across all benchmarks, demonstrating competitive performance with its NPU-optimized architecture and 1.47B parameter count.
 Notably, AutoNeural outperforms InternVL2-1B (55.96 average) and approaches InternVL2-2B (61.97 average) despite having 33\% fewer parameters.
-To isolate the impact of vision encoder and language model backbone, we conduct ablation experiments: InternViT-Qwen (InternViT + Qwen2.5-1.5B, 63.08 average) vs. MobileNet-Qwen (MobileNetV5 + Qwen2.5-1.5B, 65.15 average) demonstrates that the MobileNet encoder is \textbf{not worse} than Vision Transformers while delivering 14$\times$ faster latency.
-Comparing MobileNet-Qwen (65.15) against AutoNeural (60.75) isolates the language backbone impact, showing that the Liquid AI LFM2-1.2B achieves a favorable trade-off: modest accuracy reduction for 2.9$\times$ higher decode throughput and 4$\times$ larger context length on NPU hardware.
+To isolate the impact of the vision encoder and the language model backbone, we conduct ablation experiments: comparing InternViT-Qwen (InternViT + Qwen2.5-1.5B, 63.08 average) with MobileNet-Qwen (MobileNetV5 + Qwen2.5-1.5B, 65.15 average) demonstrates that the MobileNet encoder is \textbf{not worse} than Vision Transformers while delivering 14$\times$ lower latency.
+Comparing MobileNet-Qwen (65.15) against AutoNeural (60.75) isolates the impact of the language backbone, showing that the Liquid AI LFM2-1.2B achieves a favorable trade-off: a modest accuracy reduction in exchange for 2.9$\times$ higher decode throughput and a 4$\times$ larger context length on NPU hardware.